 Clover is a somewhat small town located in the state of South Carolina.
 With a population of 6,519 people and seven constituent neighborhoods, Clover is the 77th largest community in South Carolina.
 There's nothing like the smell of a brand new house, and in Clover, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Clover, and putting down their money on brand new construction.
 Clover’s real estate is, on average, some of the newest in the nation.
 Clover does seem to be experiencing an influx of affluent people, because the median household income is $50,511.00.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Clover is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Clover is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Clover who work in office and administrative support (21.03%), management occupations (12.97%), and sales jobs (8.67%).
+Unlike some towns, Clover isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Clover are a mix of both white- and blue-collar jobs.
+Overall, Clover is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Clover who work in office and administrative support (16.34%), sales jobs (15.04%), and food service (9.06%).

-Clover is a very ethnically-diverse town.
+Clover is an extremely ethnically-diverse town.
 The people who call Clover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clover residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clover include Irish, English, Italian, and African.
+Important ancestries of people in Clover include German, Irish, English, Italian, and Dutch.

 The most common language spoken in Clover is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Langs. of India.